 ...there are 2 C notes.
 The first is called the Root, and the last C is also the root, just 8 notes higher (counting the first C).

-Octo in Latin means eight, (8 arms of an octopus).
+Octo is eight like an octopus.
 The notation for Octave in music is 8va, which says, "don't play that C, play the C above it".
-This applies to any two letters that are the same root note.
+This applies to every scale letter.

 BUT, listen to the 1st and 8th notes... don't they sound like the same note when played together?
 This sound phenomena is one of the cornerstones of music.
 Most patterns in music revolve around two of the same notes, the higher and lower octaves.
 This Root grounds a song to a single tone, like a main idea.

-Wow, you've read this far?
-You're my favorite student!
-Fortunately, this is the part that's important, if we want to have the most freedom as a musician.
-We'll be able to create our own melodies, based on background chords (known as Improvisation).
+The next part is important, to have the most freedom as a musician.
+We can create our own melodies, based on background chords (known as Improvisation).

-Now, take the 1st, 3rd, and 5th notes (C E G), to create a Triad (tri=3, like triangle).
-These 3 notes Sound pleasant to the ear, and make up a Chord when played together.
-A piano or keyboard might help to hear this.
+Use the 1st, 3rd, and 5th notes (C E G), to create a Triad.
+These 3 notes Sound pleasant to the ear, and make up a Chord when played simultaneously.

-We may play this 1,3,5 pattern from any scale.
-Also, play them out of order, like 3,5,1 or 5,1,3 (called inversions).
-They will have a different 'feeling' if we play them in another order, but the chord's root (1) will always be the same.
+This 1,3,5 pattern works in any scale.
+It gives the same chord even out of order, like 3,5,1 or 5,1,3 (called inversions).
+It will have a different 'feeling' if we play them in another order, but the chord's root (1) will always be the same (with its number of sharps or flats).

-What's the 1,3,5 pattern?
-FAC.
+The 1,3,5 pattern is FAC.
 Play them out of order (invert them), and we could have: ACF or CFA.
 But, we would still have the Key (#,b) of the Root(1), F.

 Let's change gears and learn the musical Staff!
 A staff is five horizontal Lines: